bottpoker/API-Version-1/README.md

 ------------ | ------------
-[README.md](./README.md) | Information relating to the project and the REST API (/api/v1) [ERRORS.md](./ERRORS.md) | All error codes and related meanings [COLLUSIONS.md](./COLLUSIONS.md) | How we manage users who collude [CODE-OF-CONDUCT.md](./CODE-OF-CONDUCT.md) | Code of conduct for ourselves, users and bots [ENGINE-DISCLOSURE.md](./ENGINE-DISCLOSURE.md) | Information about how our core game engine runs for transparency
+[README.md](./README.md) | Information relating to the project and the REST API (/api/v1) [ERRORS.md](./ERRORS.md) | All error codes and related meanings [BOT-RESTRICTIONS.md](./BOT-RESTRICTIONS.md) | A list reminder of prohibited actions [COLLUSIONS.md](./COLLUSIONS.md) | How we manage users who collude [CODE-OF-CONDUCT.md](./CODE-OF-CONDUCT.md) | Code of conduct for ourselves, users and bots [ENGINE-DISCLOSURE.md](./ENGINE-DISCLOSURE.md) | Information about how our core game engine runs for transparency